intel/ai-innovation-bridge/ai-super-reference-kit-2023/pharmaceutical_manufacturing_business/README.md

 The article discusses the AI Reference Kit Prototyping Framework, powered by Intel’s AI Reference Kits and open-source software, designed to streamline AI prototype development.
 The framework aids in transforming traditional components into ML solutions optimized for Intel’s hardware and software, incorporating popular open-source tools.
 This framework allows developers to efficiently prototype various workflows, as illustrated with the AI Reference Kit prototype for the Pharmaceutical Manufacturing Business.

 A few exciting things to try would be:

-- Join the Intel Developer Cloud, start an instance, clone the repository, and launch the Pharmaceutical Manufacturing prototype.
+- Join the [Intel Developer Cloud]([cloud.intel.com](https://bit.ly/3PXLZBS)), start an instance, clone the repository, and launch the Pharmaceutical Manufacturing prototype.
 - Start exploring the AI Reference Kit Library and Edge AI Reference Kits for opportunities to build meaningful prototypes using this framework.